Kattis/problem-package-format/examples/directory_structure.md

 <short_name>/
   problem.yaml - problem configuration file
   problem_statement/
-    problem.en.tex - problem statement
-    problem.nl.tex - problem statement
+    problem.en.tex - English problem statement as LaTeX problem.sv.md - Swedish problem statement as Markdown problem.nl.pdf - Dutch problem statement as PDF
+    - any files that problem.xy.{tex,md,pdf} needs to include, e.g. images attachments/
+    - public files available to contestants solution/ solution.en.tex - English problem solution as LaTeX solution.sv.md - Swedish problem solution as Markdown solution.nl.pdf - Dutch problem solution as PDF
-    - any files that problem.xy.tex needs to include, e.g. images data/ sample/
+    - any files that solution.xy.{tex,md,pdf} needs to include, e.g. images data/ sample/
       *.in - sample input files
-      *.ans - sample answer files
+      *.ans - answer files
-    secret/
+      *.out - sample output files
+      *.interaction - sample interaction protocol files
+      *.args - optional command-line arguments
+      *.files/
+        - any files that should be available to the program when running the current testcase secret/(optional_group)/
       *.in - input files
       *.ans - answer files
       *.hint - optional hint for the team
       *.desc - optional data description
-      *.jpg, *.png, *.svg - visualization of the testcase include/
+      *.{jpg,png,svg} - visualization of the testcase, at most one per testcase *.args - optional command-line arguments
+      *.files/
+        - any files that should be available to the program when running the current testcase generators/
+    - any generator scripts that were used to generate testcases include/
     <language>/
       - any files that should be included with all submissions in <language>
     default/
-      - any files that should be included with all submissions in any other language submissions/ accepted/
+      - any files that should be included with all submissions in any other language submissions/ submissions.yaml - sample submissions configuration file accepted/
-      - a file/directory for each submission with final verdict AC time_limit_exceeded/
+      - a file/directory for each submission with verdict AC for all testcases (at least one required) rejected /
-      - a file/directory for each submission with final verdict TLE wrong_answer/
+      - a file/directory for each submission with final verdict other than AC wrong_answer/
+      - a file/directory for each submission with verdict WA for some testcase time_limit_exceeded/
-      - a file/directory for each submission with final verdict WA run_time_error/
+      - a file/directory for each submission with verdict TLE for some testcase run_time_error/
-      - a file/directory for each submission with final verdict RTE input_validators/
+      - a file/directory for each submission with verdict RTE for some testcase input_validators/
+    - a single output validator, either as a .viva file, a .ctd file, or a program. input_visualizer/
+    - any tools that were used to generate testcases illustrations output_validator/
-    - single file or directory per validator output_validator/
+    - a single output validator program. output_visualizer/
-    - a single output validator consisting of one or multiple files attachments/
+    - a single output visualizer program.
-    - public files available to contestants
 ```

 ## Example